Anshika2230/Parkinson-s_disease_prediction/README.md

+# Parkinson's disease Prediction
-This project will help us to predict that if a person is suffering from parkinson's disease or not.
+This project will help us to predict that if a person is suffering from Parkinson's disease or not.